opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-Use the `term` suggester to return a list of corrections:
+The `term` suggester returns a list of corrections:

 ```json
 {